OpenShare/openshare/README.md

 ## API Reference

-Here is a complete list of the five **Toggles & Switches** components along with their various options.
+Here is the complete OpenShare API reference.
+Each OpenShare instance will be initialized with `data-open-share="{platform}"`.

 ### Facebook ####